How To Do An SEO Site Audit Like a Boss

 The reality is that no matter how amazing your webmaster is, there’s a 99.9% chance your site will still have some problems.

 Visibility is usually at the top of the list, followed by missing, incomplete or broken copy, links and images.

 Ignoring a site audit can mean leaving a lot of money on the table when it comes to site traffic and conversions.

-The first thing our Site Auditor checks for are visibility problems – i.e., can a search engine crawl through your site and discover content?
+The first thing Site Auditor checks for are visibility problems – i.e., can a search engine crawl through your site and discover content?
 You’ll get a tally of all page errors, blocked pages, redirects and malware.

 Meta data is easy to miss because it’s invisible when viewing a page in a browser, but it’s very important to search engines because it directly affects visibility.

 If you’ve duplicated it, forgotten it or haven’t spent the time to optimize it, your site will suffer the consequences.